 - Modern Heritage Quilts by Amy Ellis has a variety of modern quilt designs inspired by traditional quilting motifs.

 - Intentional Piecing by Amy Friend.
 This book is for more advanced quilters.
 The concept is based around fussy-cutting fabric for intricate designs.
 Great instructions for paper-piecing as well.

 Also popular again this year is the gift that keeps on giving: Subscription fabric clubs or gift boxes.
 There are few different companies that offer subscription gift boxes such as Sew Sampler from Fat Quarter Shop (pictured above)

-Whatever make you get, I definitely suggest visiting your nearest local sewing machine dealers, rather buying one from a big box store.
+This post walks through how to choose the right sewing machine.
+Whatever model you get, I definitely suggest visiting your nearest local sewing machine dealers, rather buying one from a big box store.
 The local dealer will have a variety of levels of machines – from beginner to super-deluxe.
 They also usually offer free classes with a machine purchase so that you can learn how to use all the features on the machine.
 And if the machine you buy isn’t right, they are more likely to let you exchange.
 They’ll also take your machine later as a trade in when you’re ready for an upgrade..
 They will also be much more helpful should you need any technical support or long-term maintenance.